taikedz/git-newbie/next_iteration/workflows.md

 Merge "to" other branch, or pull in "from" branch ; produce a Give archive

-	gits -m to BRANCH
+	gits -u to BRANCH
-	gits -m from BRANCH
+	gits -u from BRANCH

 ## Shorthands